 - Maybe too soft for some sleepers

-And the best pillow for headaches and migraines is…
+And the best pillow for headaches and migraines in 2020 is…

 Give them a try and let us know your results in the comments.